Life Insurance: The Ultimate Guide

 *The beneficiary is the person, or people, chosen specifically by the policyholder at the time of taking out the cover, who receive the pay-out once a claim is made.

-The lump-sum pay-out can either be triggered in the event of the policyholder’s death, or a critical illness or injury, depending on the type of life insurance chosen.
+The lump-sum pay-out can either be triggered in the event of the policyholder’s death, or a critical illness or injury, depending on the type of life insurance policy chosen.

 Premiums are usually paid by the policyholder on a monthly basis, and the cost can vary significantly between each policy type and provider.

-So, when would you typically take out life insurance?
+But when would you typically take out life insurance?
 It generally depends on your needs and your personal situation, as well as what type of cover you’d like.

 However, most people tend to take out life insurance to: